karinakanjaria/glucose-data-analysis/README.md

 * Data_Pipeline
     1. sklearn_pipeline.py:

-        Reads in Data rae data from either a PySpark Dataframe or Pandas Dataframe to run it through a sklearn pipeline where numerical features are standardized, imputations are made, and one-hot-encoding > is done on categorical features.
+        Reads in raw data from either a PySpark Dataframe or Pandas Dataframe to run it through a sklearn pipeline where numerical features are standardized, imputations are made, and one-hot-encoding > is done on categorical features.
 Within the class called Sklearn_Pipeline there is a function for a Pyspark Dataframe called pyspark_sklearn_pipeline() and a function for a Pandas Dataframe called pandas_transform_features()